Beetlesarecoolerthanme/README/README.md

 <img align="left" src="https://64.media.tumblr.com/985b7fb5167bf6eb2c36fe0ae99afb02/850c4389318e9824-26/s100x200/d6da7869cb1ba4732daf48d683266482178a34ed.pnj" />

 ### ✦ Cuddles / hugs ( c + H ) is ALWAYS encouraged around here !
 Don't be afraid to give the magician a big hug as I don't bite .
 I promise .

+### ✦ When the performer ( me ) greets you . . . , just give a boop or a hello !
+I can come out of my shell sometimes .